 It also provides support and expertise on financial files, public procurement and contracts, in accordance with the EU Financial regulation.

-PAD has a significant feedback role in reporting on the implementation of the working document of the Agency to the EXO unit.
+PAD also has a significant role in reporting to the EXO Unit on the implementation of the Agency single programming document within its area of expertise.

 The Resources and Support Unit (RSU) provides the Agency with services aiming to support its daily functioning for aspects related to: